RMI Approved Workshops

 MIMA (Motor Industry Manufacturers’ Association)

-SAMBRA is an active leader in the motor body repair industry and consolidates, communicates, and regulates repair standards in the motor body repair industry.
-SAMBRA ensures the provision of technical and business skills training that meets the demands of the industry and instills confidence in consumers and industry stakeholders.
+SAMBRA is an active leader in the motor body repair industry and consolidates, communicates and regulates repair standards in the motor body repair industry.
+SAMBRA ensures the provision of technical and business skills training that meets the demands of the industry and instils confidence in consumers and industry stakeholders.

 MIWA (Motor Industry Workshop Association)